-The Shorts Audit Promise summarises how an audit should be
+The Shorts Audit Promise summarises how we achieve great client service.

 Andy Irvine – Audit & Accounts Partner, Shorts